matteosodano/MCLNN_AudioClassification/README.md

 University Project that concerns the design of a Masked Conditional Neural Network for Audio Classification.

 ## Pre-requisites
--Python (version 2.7.11) environment and packages:
+Python (version 2.7.11) environment and packages:
 - keras 2.2.4
 - tensorflow_gpu 1.12.0
 - tensorflow 1.14.0